JacquesBlazor/synology.nas.python/README.md

     running on your own Windows 10 computer or running on the DS NAS itself.
 The current implementation of the API includes the functionality of: 1.
 Initilization & Login.
 2. CreateTask, 3.
 EditTask, 4.
 ListTask, 5.
 DeleteTask, 6.
 GetInfo.
+    7. PauseTask, 8.
+ResumeTask, 9.
+Logout. etc. It will keep improving overtime.

     It also implements a function to allow users to create a new folder on the NAS for above downloadStation functions to work with.